sushildubey171/UdacityANDmovie2/README.md

 # MovieWorld
-Enter your api key in util/TmdbUrls.java at "your_key"
+Enter your api key in java/com/SD/utils/TmdbUrls.java in place of "your_key"